openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 > aside negative
 >
-> **Important:** It's possible that by the time you check the router and child tables, you see two Routers and one End Device (child).
+> **Important:** It's possible that by the time you check the router and child tables, you see two Mesh Extenders and one End Device (child).
 If so, don't worry!
 You did nothing wrong.
 Continue on to learn why this happened.

 Based on the RLOC16, the FTD Joiner has attached to the network as an End Device